onepanelio/core-docs/docs/deployment/configuration/minio.md

 Ngrok exposes your Minio server in public! make sure to keep the tunnel information secured or add authentication by visiting their [website](https://ngrok.com/)
 :::

-Once everything is set up go to [configurations](./files.md#local-server) guide for `params.yaml`, once completed run `opctl apply` and deploy with local Minio server
+Once everything is set up go to [configurations](./files.md#local-server) guide for `params.yaml`, once completed run `opctl apply` to deploy with local Minio server